| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 Due to differences in database implementations, the JDBC API does not specify an exact set of SQL queries which must yield an updatable result set for JDBC drivers that support updatability.
 Developers can, however, generally expect queries which meet the following criteria to produce an updatable result set:

-Iterating forward through a result set is done by calling the ResultSet.next()
+Iterating forward through a result set is done by calling the ResultSet.next() method,

 as with the JDBC 1.0 API.
 In addition, scrollable result sets-any result set whose type

-is not forward only-implement the method, beforeFirst()
+is not forward only-implement the method, beforeFirst(), which may be called to

 position the cursor before the first row in the result set.